 - Participate in social activities

-- Head and neck tumors can be scary, but most of them are benign lumps.
+While they can be scary, most are benign lumps.
 Our ENT experts work with the pediatric tumor board to coordinate your child’s care.
 We work with medical and radiation oncologists to obtain biopsies for diagnosis and provide treatment when cancer is present.

-- As part of the Duke Voice Care Center, our ENT team works with voice therapists to help children who are experiencing hoarseness, vocal cord dysfunction, vocal cord lesions, or vocal cord paralysis.
+Our ENT team includes voice therapists who help children with hoarseness, vocal cord dysfunction, vocal cord lesions, or vocal cord paralysis.